Immunosuppression in Transplantation

 Calcineurin Inhibitors

-They are nephrotoxic, through vasoconstrictive action, therefore their levels should be regularly monitored, and can their therapeutic windows are narrow.
+They have a narrow therapeutic window and are nephrotoxic, through vasoconstrictive action, therefore their levels should be regularly monitored.
 Other less common side effects of CNIs include hypertension, neurotoxicity (more common with tacrolimus which causes tremor, headache, irritability), diabetes mellitus, and hyperlipidaemia.
 Hirsutism and gingival hyperplasia are additional adverse events specific to cyclosporine.

 Anti-Proliferatives